dskarbek/OregonTrailRace/README.md

 Actions:
    * Draw a trail card
-   * Play a trail card
+   * Play a trail card or finish fording a river
    * Play supply cards to mend a calamity
    * Move one step backwards or forwards again along your already forged trail
-   * Use the action of a fort or town that you are at
+   * Use the action of a fort or town that you are at or have in your hand to place.
-   * Attempt to ford a river (if stuck in one, in which case no other action can be taken)

 In general, each player plays like they are conducting their own private game of the original cooperative game, but the original rules leave some holes and some parts need to be adapted, so do refer to the full [rules] for more details.